-Dr. Arul Chib is Associate Professor at the Wee Kim Wee School of Communication and Information and Director of the Singapore Internet Research Center at Nanyang Technological University.
-Dr. Chib investigates the impact of mobile phones in healthcare (mHealth) and in transnational migration issues, and is particularly interested in intersects of marginalization.
-He has published over 75 research articles.
-Global collaborations with IDRC, Red Cross Red Crescent, Text to Change, UNICEF, UNFPA, World Vision have led to research grants of S$ 5Mn.
+Dr. Arul Chib is Associate Professor and Department Lead, Strategic Communications and Technology, at the Wee Kim Wee School of Communication and Information and former Director of the Singapore Internet Research Center at Nanyang Technological University.
+Dr. Chib investigates emergent information and communication technologies as transformational tools in resource-constrained environments, with an emphasis on the socio-structural contexts of power within which social change occurs.
+Programmatically, Dr. Chib studies two broad domains, namely healthcare settings of developing countries and the context of transnational migration, tied by an over-arching interest in social justice for the marginalized.
+He has published 4 volumes, most recently Chib, Bentley & Smith (2021).
+Critical perspectives on Open Development: Theory and application.
+Cambridge: MIT Press, over 90 research articles, and has over a hundred conference presentations.
+Global collaborations with IDRC, Red Cross Red Crescent, Text to Change, UNICEF, UNFPA, World Vision have led to research grants of S$ 5.6 Mn.

 Dr. Chib is the Co-Editor of the Gender, Technology and Development journal, serves on the editorial boards of Journal of Computer-Mediated Communication, Mobile Media and Communication, Annals of the International Communication Association, and the Publication Committee of the International Communication Association.
 Dr. Chib won the 2011 Prosper.NET-Scopus Award for the use of ICTs for sustainable development, accompanied by a fellowship from the Alexander von Humboldt Foundation, one of the highest honors in the European tradition.
 He has been awarded fellowships at Ludwig Maxmilians University and University of Southern California.